-Motivation is a major force that contributes to student learning in school.
-A study published in Teaching of Psychology in 2014 suggested a strategy on the first day of school, that can help increase the motivation of students within the course.
+Motivation is a major force that contributes to student learning in school, and a study published in Teaching of Psychology in 2014 suggested a strategy on the first day of school, that can greatly increase the motivation of students within the course.

 The study was published by Jared J. McGinley and Brett D. Jones, in volume 41 (2) on pages 158-162, in the Teaching of Psychology Journal.
 The study was conducted on four different undergraduate college classes.
 Because of this, it may be prudent to assume that this strategy can be appropriate for college, high school, and possibly even middle school aged students.
 It may work at the elementary level, however the procedure of the strategy focuses on students taking a specific course, rather than students in a single classroom.
 This can be adjusted, but the efficacy at an elementary setting may not match that of an undergraduate setting.